ucsd-cse125-sp22/cse125-sp22-group5/README.md

 engine->cameraNode = node;
 ```
 **You must set the engine's cameraNode to activate the camera.
 Otherwise, nothing will be rendered.**
 Now, you probably want to show something on the screen.
-The structure of the engine is the following:
+The structure of the engine looks like:
 ```
 Textures - Shaders - Geometrys - Nodes - Engine
 ```